-Referring to the EWS checklist, and ignoring redundancy with points addressed previously under risk, a critical finding was that Dominica invested in implementing the Common Alerting Protocol (CAP) that allows emergency messages to be simultaneously disseminated over a wide variety of existing and emerging public alerting systems.
-CAP was introduced by a UNDP project that is currently ending.
-It has implications for data and information types, sources, formats and other requirements in the Software Requirement Specification (SRS) and other parts of FEWER.
-The ODM lost its in-house CAP capacity due to recent staff movements, but retains the server.
-FEWER proposals need to take CAP into account as well as be aware that the ODM is seeking alternative alerting services.
-The national fisherfolk body is well developed with active primary (fish landing site) organisations.
-Other points, many made in key informant interviews and the national consultation workshop, concerning institutional mechanisms, forecasting and warning were:
+Referring to the EWS checklist, and ignoring redundancy with points addressed previously under risk, a critical finding was that St Vincent and the Grenadines has invested in implementing the Common Alerting Protocol (CAP) that allows emergency messages to be simultaneously disseminated over a wide variety of existing and emerging public alerting systems.
+CAP, introduced by a UNDP project currently ending, is examined under communication later.
+It has implications for data and information types, sources, formats and other requirements in the Software Requirement Specification (SRS) and other parts